Home » Pork Recipes » Cowboy Coffee Rub Grilled Pork Chops

 • Allow pork chops to sit at room temperature for about 20 minutes for flavors to soak in (this is optional but highly recommended).
 Preheat charcoal or gas grill to medium-high heat.

-• Lightly grease grill and cook pork with lid closed, about 5 minutes per side, or until slightly charred and cooked to desired doneness.
-See cooking tips above for suggestions.
+• Lightly grease grill and cook pork with lid closed, about 5 minutes per side, or until slightly charred and a minimum internal temperature of 145° F.

 Nutrition Facts